 Well, we've spent some quality time with GoPro's latest flagship action shooter, using it both on the dirt track and in the ocean, and we're happy to report that the answer to both of those questions is 'yes'.
-The HERO8 Black is quite simply the best action camera in the world right now – and has a T3 Award 2020 to prove it.
+While the HERO 9, released September 2020, might have snagged the best action camera crown (check out our GoPro HERO 9 Black review for more on that, or explore our GoPro HERO 9 Black vs HERO 8 Black face-off to see how the two compare), the HERO 8 Black remains an absolutely excellent action cam.

 GoPro Hero 8 Black image galleryImage 1 of 4

-So, about that ‘disappointment’… Vloggers and anyone else hoping to see an integrated front-facing display on the HERO8 Black action camera, as found on its biggest challenger, the DJI Osmo Action, are out of luck.
-If you want a front-facing screen on the HERO8 Black, you will need to buy one separately – so at an additional cost – in the form of a GoPro ‘Mod’ called the Display Mod – more on these new GoPro accessories later.
+So, about that ‘disappointment’… Vloggers and anyone else hoping to see an integrated front-facing display on the HERO 8 Black action camera, as found on its biggest challenger, the DJI Osmo Action, are out of luck.
+If you want a front-facing screen on the HERO 8 Black, you will need buy one separately – so at an additional cost – in the form of a GoPro ‘Mod’ called the Display Mod – more on these new GoPro accessories later.
+Alternatively, you could plump for the newer GoPro HERO 9 Black, which does feature an inbuilt a front-facing screen.

-Another big rumour doing the rounds these past few months is that the HERO8 Black might be powered by a next-gen GoPro System on Chip.
-That’s untrue: the GP1 Chip sits under the hood of the new GoPro, just as it did on the HERO6 Black and HERO7 Black.
+Another big rumour that did the rounds before launch was that the HERO 8 Black would be powered by a next-gen GoPro System on Chip.
+That's untrue: the GP1 Chip sits under the hood of the new GoPro, just as it did on the HERO 6 Black and HERO 7 Black.

 - Weight: 126g (no frame required)